ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 |
 | ### Accessing the Angular Component Instance
 |
-| ag-Grid allows you to get a reference to the filter instances via the `api.getFilterInstance(colKey)` method.
+| AG Grid allows you to get a reference to the filter instances via the `api.getFilterInstance(colKey)` method.
-| If your component is a Angular component, this will give you a reference to ag-Grid's component which wraps your
+| If your component is a Angular component, this will give you a reference to AG Grid's component which wraps your
 | Angular component, just like Russian Dolls.
 To get to the wrapped Angular instance of your component, use the
 | `getFrameworkComponentInstance()` method as follows:
 |